 Onscreen, the sense of family is conveyed through Dom and Letty.
 Why do you think audiences love this couple so much?

-It’s interesting because I think very early on, we had two routes to take, and I remember talking to Vin about this – and this was before he even came in to do the scene for Tokyo Drift – and there was an option where you could have the same characters going through different adventures, but they’re the same character.
-Then there’s also the option where you actually acknowledge that they’re aging; they’re evolving; they’re maturing and they’re going to have real-life issues, starting families, having kids… and so we chose to take the latter route.
+It’s interesting because I think very early on, we had two routes to take.
+I remember talking to Vin about this – and this was before he even came in to do the scene for Tokyo Drift – and there was an option where you could have the same characters going through different adventures, but they’re the same character.
+Then there’s also the option where you actually acknowledge that they’re ageing; they’re evolving; they’re maturing and they’re going to have real-life issues, starting families, having kids… and so we chose to take the latter route.

 At the time, it was just a choice that we thought was interesting.
-But in my 15 years with this franchise, when I would run into different fans around the world and they would talk about Dom or Han or Roman or Letty, I always got a sense when they talked about them, that it was almost like they were a part of their family, because they were growing with them.
+But in my 15 years with this franchise, when I would run into different fans around the world and they would talk about Dom or Han or Roman or Letty, I always got a sense that when they talked about them, it was almost like they were a part of their family, because they were growing with them.

 So, I think that was something I feel is a core of why we are able to keep going, and by acknowledging their age and evolution, it allowed us to be able to present different obstacles in front of them and always try and do something different.